-We are excited to announce our new home for the festival will be in the streets of Pepper Place on Thursday, November 2, 2-17 from 4pm-10pm.
+We are excited to announce our new home for the festival will be in the streets of Pepper Place on Friday, November 2, 22018 from 5pm-11pm.

 Bare Hands’ Día de los Muertos commemoration began in November 2003 with a Day of the Dead-inspired installation at Bare Hands Gallery.
 Artist Tracy Martin built the installation in honor of her father, noted civil rights photographer James “Spider” Martin, who died earlier that year.
 Spider’s memorial was eagerly embraced by a small group of artists and friends, and thus began the celebration at Bare Hands every November 2 that grew with each passing year, becoming a cherished cultural celebration of life -- and death -- in Birmingham.
 In continuing memory of Spider Martin, toy spiders, Spider-Man action figures and prints from his powerful photo archive are placed on an altar for him each year.